fecgov/openFEC/README.md

 Database mirrors/replicas are supported by the API if the `SQLA_FOLLOWERS` is set to one or more valid connection strings.
 By default, setting this environment variable will shift all `read` operations to any mirrors/replicas that are available (and randomly choose one to target per request if there are more than one).

 You can optionally choose to restrict traffic that goes to the mirrors/replicas to be the asynchronous tasks only by setting the `SQLA_RESTRICT_FOLLOWER_TRAFFIC_TO_TASKS` environment variable to something that will evaluate to `True` in Python (simply using `True` as the value is fine).
 If you do this, you can also restrict which tasks are supported on the mirrors/replicas.
 Supported tasks are configured by adding their fully qualified names to the `app.config['SQLALCHEMY_FOLLOWER_TASKS']` list in order to whitelist them.
 By default, only the `download` task is enabled.

+### Database migration
+`flyway` is the tool used for database migration.

+#### Installing `flyway`
+Download the version without JRE, e.g. `flyway-commandline-4.2.0.tar.gz` and expand the archive.
+Add `<target_directory>/flyway/flyway-4.2.0` to your `PATH`.

+#### How `flyway` works
+All database schema modification code is checked into version control in the directory `data/migrations` in the form of SQL files that follow a strict naming convention - `V<version_number>__<descriptive_name>.sql`. `flyway` also maintains a table in the target database called `schema_version` which tracks the migration versions that have already been applied.

+`flyway` supports the following commands:
+- `info` compares the migration SQL files and the table `schema_version` and reports on migrations that have been applied and those that are pending.
+- `migrate` compares the migration SQL files and the table `schema_version` and runs those migrations that are pending.
+- `baseline` modifies the `schema_version` table to indicate that the database has already been migrated to a baseline version.

+#### Deployment from CircleCI
+flyway is installed in `CircleCI`.
+During the deployment step, `CircleCI` invokes `flyway` to migrate the target database (depending on the target space).
+For this to work correctly, connection URLs for the target databases have to be stored as environment variables in CircleCI under the names `FEC_SQLA_CONN_DEV`, `FEC_SQLA_CONN_STAGE` and `FEC_SQLA_CONN_PROD`.
+The connection URL has to strictly adhere to the structure `postgresql://<username>:<password>@<hostname>:<port>/<database_name>`.
+Note that the database_name should be specified explicitly, unlike URLs for SQLAlchemy connections.